arflores2/angular-sl-scroller/README.md

 # Angular Scroller #

-Animated Scrolling on anchor tags in AngularJS
+Animated Scrolling on anchor tags in AngularJS.
+Uses jQuery animate to scroll to the corresponding anchor tag.
+`window` load listener checks `window.location` to scroll to the correct hash.
+Most beneficial when working with fixed banner at the top of a one-page site.

 ### Application Stack ######